3RD WORLD COFFEE PRODUCERS FORUM

 - Amir Hamza, Chairman, African Fine Coffees Association, AFCA

 - Amb.
-Solomon Rutega, Secretary General, Inter-African Coffee Organization, IACO
+Solomon Rutega, Secretary General of the Inter-African Coffee Organization, IACO-OIAC

 - Juan Esteban Orduz, Chairperson, WCPF